GoogleCloudPlatform/python-docs-samples/storage/cost-analysis/README.md

 The relative increase in cost of using soft delete is calculated by combining the output of above mentioned queries and the for each bucket,

 ```
-Relative cost of each bucket = ('deleted bytes' / 'total bytes seconds' )
+Relative cost of each bucket = deleted_bytes / total_byte_seconds
-                                 × 'soft delete retention duration'
+                                 x Soft delete retention duration-seconds
-                                 x 'cost of storing in storage class'
-                                 x 'ratio of storage class'.
+                                 x Relative Storage Cost
+                                 x Storage Class Ratio
 ```

 where,

-   * `Soft Delete Retention Duration`: The number of days (or seconds) that soft-deleted objects are retained before permanent deletion.
-Longer retention periods increase potential costs.
-   * `Deleted Bytes`: The amount of data (in bytes) that has been soft-deleted within the bucket.
-   * `Total Bytes Seconds`: A cumulative measure of all data stored in the bucket (including active and soft-deleted objects) over time, expressed in byte-seconds (bytes * seconds).
+   * `Deleted Bytes`: It is same as `storage/v2/deleted_bytes`.
+Delta count of deleted bytes per bucket,
+   * `Total Bytes Seconds`: It is same as `storage/v2/total_byte_seconds`.
+Total daily storage in byte*seconds used by the bucket, grouped by storage class and type where type can be live-object, noncurrent-object, soft-deleted-object and multipart-upload.
+   * `Soft delete retention duration-seconds`: Soft Delete window defined for the bucket, this is the threshold to be provided to test out this relative cost script.
-   * `Cost of Storing in Storage Class`: The per-byte-second cost of the specific storage class where the soft-deleted data resides (e.g., Standard, Nearline, Coldline).
+   * `Relative Storage Cost`: The cost of storing data in a specific storage class (e.g., Standard, Nearline, Coldline) relative to the Standard class (where Standard class cost is 1).
-   * `Ratio of Storage Class`: The proportion of the bucket's data that belongs to the specific storage class being considered.
+   * `Storage Class Ratio`: The proportion of the bucket's data that belongs to the specific storage class being considered.

+Please note the following Cloud Monitoring metrics:
+`storage/v2/deleted_bytes` and `storage/v2/total_byte_seconds` are defined on [https://cloud.google.com/monitoring/api/metrics_gcp#gcp-storage](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-storage)

 ##### Explaination of each Steps:

-1. Soft Delete Ratio: Divide `Deleted Bytes` by `Total Bytes Seconds` to get the fraction of data that is soft-deleted.
-This indicates how much of the overall storage is occupied by inactive, potentially deletable data.
+1. Soft Delete Rate: Dividing 'Deleted Bytes' by 'Total Bytes Seconds' gives you the rate at which data is being soft-deleted (per second).
+This shows how quickly data marked for deletion accumulates in the bucket.
 2. Cost Impact:
-   * Multiply the `Soft Delete Ratio` by the `Soft Delete Retention Duration` to account for the extra time this data is being stored.
+   * Multiply the `Soft Delete Rate` by the `Soft delete retention duration-seconds` to get the total ratio of data that is soft-deleted and retained within the specified period.
-   * Multiply this result by the 'Cost of Storing in Storage Class` to factor in the pricing of the specific storage class.
+   * Multiply this result by the 'Relative Storage Cost` to factor in the pricing of the specific storage class.
-   * Finally, multiply by the `Ratio of Storage Class` to consider only the portion of the cost attributable to that particular class.
+   * Finally, multiply by the `Storage Class Ratio` to consider only the portion of the cost attributable to that particular class.

 The final result represents the relative increase in cost due to soft delete, expressed as a fraction or percentage.
-A higher value indicates a more significant cost impact.
+If cost is 1 then no cost increase otherwise more increase makes more cost.
 This allows you to assess whether the benefits of soft delete (data protection) outweigh the additional storage expenses for each bucket and storage class.
 Example: If the calculated relative cost increase is 0.15 (or 15%), it means that enabling soft delete for that bucket/storage class would increase your storage costs by approximately 15%.